 Pinnacle identifies high risk manual tasks

-Through Member Benefits, Sims Metal Management (SMM) engaged Pinnacle Workplace Consultants to evaluate current work practices and identify solutions aimed at reducing the number of musculoskeletal injuries, and minimise associated manual task risk.
+Through Mutual Benefits, Sims Metal Management (SMM) engaged Pinnacle Workplace Consultants to evaluate current work practices and identify solutions aimed at reducing the number of musculoskeletal injuries, and minimise associated manual task risk.

 Pinnacle’s assessment of SMM’s Wingfield metal recycling site identified a number of high risk manual tasks, leading to the implementation of a Manual Task Risk Minimisation Project.